mguinada/containers/README.md

 - **No External Access**: Services cannot be accessed from external networks or other machines
 - **Local Development Only**: Perfect for local development environments
 - **No Authentication Required**: Services use passwordless authentication for development convenience

+### ⚠️ Security Warnings
+- **DO NOT use in production environments**
+- **MySQL has no password** - development only
+- **Elasticsearch security is disabled** - development only
+- **Redis has no password** - development only
+- **These configurations are intentionally insecure for development convenience**

+### Production Security
+For production environments, use the provided `docker-compose.prod.yml` which includes:
+- Password-protected MySQL with separate user accounts
+- Password-protected Redis
+- Enabled Elasticsearch security with authentication
+- Network isolation
+- Proper secret management

 ### Network Security Verification